Designing infrastructure for reliable data movement at scale.

 growinginfra-focusedsenior-skewed

 Data engineers build and maintain the systems that move information from source to storage to consumption.
-The work covers pipelines, warehouses, ETL and ELT processes, and big data infrastructure, with Spark, Airflow, dbt, and cloud data platforms forming the standard toolbox.
-Distinct from analytics roles, the focus is on making data accessible and trustworthy at scale rather than interpreting it.
-Reliability and throughput are the primary success metrics.
+The work covers pipelines, warehouses, ETL and ELT processes, and big data infrastructure.
+Spark, Airflow, dbt, and cloud data platforms form the standard toolbox.
+Unlike analytics roles, the focus is on making data accessible and trustworthy at scale rather than interpreting it.
+Reliability and throughput are the main measures of success.

 Specializations